-The MIC68220 does not fully shutdown until the output load is discharged to near zero.
-If RC is driven from an external source in a tracking configuration, and the external source does not go to zero on shutdown, then it may prevent complete shutdown of the MIC68220.
-This will not cause damage, but some Q current will remain and may cause concern in a battery operated portable equipment.
+The MIC68400 does not fully shutdown until the output load is discharged to near zero.
+If RC is driven from an external source in a tracking configuration, and the external source does not go to zero on shutdown it may prevent complete shutdown of the MIC68400.
+This will cause no damage, but some Q current will remain and may cause concern in battery operated portable equipment.
 Also, when RC is driven in tracking mode, pulling EN low will not cause the output to drop.
-Maintaining low EN in tracking mode simply means that the MIC68220 will shutdown when the tracking voltage gets near zero.
-In no case can the MIC68220 enter the tracking mode unless EN is pulled high.
+Maintaining low EN in tracking mode simply means that the MIC68400 will shutdown when the tracking voltage gets near zero.
+In no case can the MIC68400 enter the tracking mode unless EN is pulled high.